cstjean/ScikitLearn.jl/CONTRIBUTING.md

 - Mamba/Lora.
 Then we can have BayesianLinearRegression, BayesianHierarchicalModel, etc.
 - BNP.jl is a recently-built package, pretty solid.
 Hard to tell if it will be maintained, but looks great.
 Not released though.
 - MultivariateStats.jl has some interesting algorithms.
-Eg. Lasso
+Eg. Lasso, ICA
 - Make some NLP utilities available?
 TextAnalysis
 - KernelDensity.jl
 - OnlineAI.jl